steppi/steppi.github.io/_posts/2021-10-01-fermi-dirac.md

 very wrong.
 It took over six years from when I changed focus before I felt capable of developing novel and useful algorithms.

-Had I been asked to review this paper, I would not have made the decision to reject.
+Had I been asked to review this paper, I would not have recommended rejection.
 Certainly I would have asked for major revisions, but ultimately I think this is worthwhile work.
 I would have pointed out that they were in fact fitting a logistic regression model and basically made them aware of all of the contents of this post.
 I would have asked them to rewrite the paper